 - AFCIs save lives, protect individuals and families from injuries and make homes safer.
 AFCIs have been thoroughly field-tested.
 Underwriters Laboratories, the National Association of State Fire Marshals (NASFM), the U.S. Consumer Product Safety Commission (CPSC), and other experts have found AFCIs to be reliable and effective.
 Fire safety groups, firefighters and fire marshals, fire inspectors and burn survivors support AFCIs as a proven technology that is advancing electrical fire safety.

 - AFCIs eliminate a significant source of electrically related fires.
-The National Fire Protection Association indicates future statistics on AFCIs will demonstrate a reduction in fires of electrical origin and the CPSC estimates more than 50% of electrical fires that occur every year can be prevented by AFCIs.
-According to the U.S. Fire Administration, each year home electrical problems cause nearly 70,000 fires, resulting in 485 deaths and $868 million in property loss.
-Thanks to AFCIs, better construction materials and other fire prevention technologies, the number of fires in the U.S. has dropped more than 20% since 2004, down to 1,240,000 in 2014, per the USFA.
+The National Fire Protection Associationindicates future statistics on AFCIs will demonstrate a reduction in fires of electrical origin and the CPSC estimates more than 50% of electrical fires that occur every year can be prevented by AFCIs.
+According to the U.S. Fire Administration, electrical residential fires caused nearly 25,000 fires each year between 2017-2019, resulting in hundreds of deaths, thousands of injuries and more than $1 billion in property loss.
+Thanks to AFCIs, better construction materials and other fire prevention technologies, this recent data shows a significant decrease in the overall number of electrical residential fires that occur each year with related deaths falling by 15 percent and injuries by 20 percent during that same time.
+This is compared to a peak of 75,000 electrical residential fires occurring in 1980, according to NFPA.

 - From 2006-2010, more than 80 percent of home structure fires involving washers or dryers started in a laundry room or area, per the National Fire Protection Association.
 The 2014 NEC® expands the AFCI requirement from bedrooms and other areas of the home into laundry areas and kitchens to provide additional electrical fire protection.